A family in Antarctica

 Christmas in Antarctica

 BY SYDNEY HORAN, Special Correspondent About the Author: Sydney Horan is the eldest daughter of Travel Beyond Owners, Craig and Kay Beal.
-In 2016, Sydney and her sister Kyndall embarked on a holiday cruise with their parents.
+Sydney and her sister Kyndall embarked on a holiday cruise with their parents.
 This is their story!
-I still remember the thrill of setting sail on an expedition to Antarctica with Read more…
+I loved the thrill of setting sail on an expedition to Antarctica with my family over Read more…

 Antarctica: Planning a Trip to the Frozen Continent